cashapp/spirit/USAGE.md

 - Examples: `add column foo int`, `add index foo (bar)`

 The alter table command to perform.
 The default value is a _null alter table_, which can be useful for testing.

-### threads

-- Type: Integer
-- Default value: `4`
-- Range: `1-64`

-Spirit uses `threads` to set the parallelism of:
-- The copier task
-- The checksum task
-- The replication applier task

-Internal to Spirit, the database pool size is set to `threads + 1`.
-This is intentional because the replication applier runs concurrently to the copier and checksum tasks, and using a shared-pool prevents the worst case of `threads * 2` being used.
-The tradeoff of `+1` allows the replication applier to always make some progress, while not bursting too far beyond the user's intended concurrency limit.

-You may want to wrap `threads` in automation and set it to a percentage of the cores of your database server.
-For example, if you have a 32-core machine you may choose to set this to `8`.
-Approximately 25% is a good starting point, making sure you always leave plenty of free cores for regular database operations.
-If your migration is IO bound and/or your IO latency is high (such as Aurora) you may even go higher than 25%.

-Note that Spirit does not support dynamically adjusting the number of threads while running, but it does support automatically resuming from a checkpoint if it is killed.
-This means that if you find that you've misjudged the number of threads (or [target-chunk-time](#target-chunk-time)), you can simply kill the Spirit process and start it again with different values.

-### target-chunk-time

-- Type: Duration
-- Default value: `500ms`
-- Range: `100ms-5s`
-- Typical safe values: `100ms-1s`

-The target time for each copy or checksum operation.
-Note that the chunk size is specified as a _target time_ and not a _target rows_.
-This is helpful because rows can be inconsistent when you consider some tables may have a lot of columns or secondary indexes, or copy tasks may slow down as the workload becomes IO bound.

-The target is not a hard limit, but rather a guideline which is recalculated based on a 90th percentile from the last 10 chunks that were copied.
-You should expect some outliers where the copy time is higher than the target.
-Outliers >5x the target will print to the log, and force an immediate reduction in how many rows are copied per chunk without waiting for the next recalculation.

-Larger values generally yield better performance, but have consequences:
-- A `5s` value means that at any point replicas will appear `5s` behind the source.
-Spirit does not support read-replicas, so we do not typically consider this a problem.
-See [replica-max-lag](#replica-max-lag) for more context.
-- Data locks (row locks) are held for the duration of each transaction, so even a `1s` chunk may lead to frustrating user experiences.
-Consider the scenario that a simple update query usually takes `<5ms`.
-If it tries to update a row that has just started being copied it will now take approximately `1.005s` to complete.
-In scenarios where there is a lot of contention around a few rows, this could even lead to a large backlog of queries waiting to be executed.
-- It is recommended to set the target chunk time to a value for which if queries increased by this much, user experience would still be acceptable even if a little frustrating.
-In some of our systems this means up to `2s`.
-We do not know of scenarios where values should ever exceed `5s`.
-If you can tolerate more unavailability, consider running DDL directly on the MySQL server.

-Note that Spirit does not support dynamically adjusting the target-chunk-time while running, but it does support automatically resuming from a checkpoint if it is killed.
-This means that if you find that you've misjudged the number of [threads](#threads) or target-chunk-time, you can simply kill the Spirit process and start it again with different values.

-### force-inplace

-- Type: Boolean
-- Default value: FALSE

-When set to `TRUE`, Spirit will attempt to perform the schema change using MySQL's `INPLACE` algorithm, before falling back to performing its usual copy process. `INPLACE` is non-blocking on the system where the DDL is initiated, but it will block on binary-log based read replicas.
-This means it's typically only safe to enable if you have no read replicas, or your read replicas are based on physical log shipping (i.e. Aurora).

-Even when force-inplace is `FALSE`, Spirit automatically detects "safe" operations that use the `INPLACE` algorithm.
-These include operations that modify only metadata, specifically `ALTER INDEX ..
-VISIBLE/INVISIBLE`, `DROP KEY/INDEX` and `RENAME KEY/INDEX`.
-Consult https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html for more details.

 ### checksum